-ESC203H1 F Engineering, Society & Critical Thinking
+ESC203H1 F Engineering and Society

 Through this course, students will examine the interrelations of science, technology, society and the environment (STSE), emphasizing a humanities and social sciences perspective.
-Using topics in STSE as the context, students will consider established models of critical thinking and develop their own framework for analyzing socio-technical issues.
+Students will consider models of ethical and critical thinking in order to develop their own framework for analyzing socio-technical issues.
 Students will have the opportunity to apply tools learned through persuasive writing and formal debate.
-Upon completion of the course, students will have an understanding of how structured models of thinking can aid in the analysis and evaluation of thought, and should be able to apply tools of critical thinking in other contexts.
+Upon completion of the course, students will have an appreciation for the complex interaction between human society and technology, and models for how to analyze and evaluate the social, technological, political, and ethical dimensions of technology.